jasonchandler3245643/StatsProjectTwo/README.md

 3. Using a Java APIs (JDSP and Apache POI)

 ## Part 2: Video Game Statistics Report
-My Video Game Statstics Report \
+My Video Game Statstics Report on \
-The retreival and analysis of a csv file containing \
+the retreival and analysis of a csv file containing \
 information about the 40 most popular games 2024 - 2004

 ## Part 3: Pokemon Game on Phone
-I ran my Pokemon game on my iPhone using jDoodle.
+I ran my Pokemon game on my iPhone using jDoodle. \
+and set up the tedious Android Studio VM and ran a Hello World app.

 ## StatsLibrary 2
 Java programs of relevant formulas from the second hald of the semester.